 - Other Names for IDM

 Where Did IDM Come From?

-It’s widely believed that IDM originated in the United States, specifically after the release of the Artificial Intelligence Warp compilation in 1992.
+The music genre IDM originated in the United Kingdom, but the term IDM itself likely began from the release of the Artificial Intelligence Warp compilation in 1992.
 This was the record label’s first album in the Artificial Intelligence series.
 It included a mix of tracks from artists like The Black Dog, I.A.O, Aphex Twin, Speedy J, Autechre, B12, and The Orb.

 The compilation received critical acclaim, with critics describing the music as “satisfying” and “a re-training of the ear”.
 Some critics also mentioned that the album challenged the status quo back then by proving that electronic music isn’t just a genre for dancing.